 Process Steps:

-Objective: Combine whole wheat or gluten-free flour with water to form a dough.
+- Objective: Mix whole wheat or gluten-free flour with water and then the mixture will be dough.

 Equipment:

-- Mixing Equipment: Dough mixers with precise controls for hydration.
+- Mixing Equipment: Optimally adjustable dough mixers for the required degree of hydration.

-- Extrusion Equipment: Pasta extruders with interchangeable dies.
+- Extrusion Equipment: Extrusion screw with changable holes.

-- Drying Equipment: Tunnel or static dryers with controlled humidity and temperature.
+- Drying Equipment: Tunnel or static dryers that may be operated under conditions of controlled relative humidity and temperature.

 Types of Pasta